Anoriowo/Vacation-wishlist/README.md

-# This is Vacation Destination wishlist
+# This is Vacation destination wishlist using tools like HTML, CSS and Javascript